daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 For a vertical jump, the distance you clear (in feet) is equal to the difficulty of the jumping task.
 If you run an immediate distance, it counts as an asset, easing the jump.

+> [!NOTE]
-(There's nothing wrong with the GM simply assigning a difficulty level to a jump without worrying about the precise distance.
-The rules here are just so everyone has some guidelines.)
+> There's nothing wrong with the GM simply assigning a difficulty level to a jump without worrying about the precise distance.
+The rules here are just so everyone has some guidelines.

 ### Looking Or Listening